pxydi/pxydi/README.md

 👋 Hello!

-I’m Panagiota, a Data Scientist and Machine Learning engineer.
+I’m Panagiota, a Data Scientist and Machine Learning Instructor.